Food and beverage to China

 Government, business and trade resources for China

-Australian Department of Agriculture - Manual of Importing Country Requirements
+Australian Department of Agriculture and Water Resources - Manual of Importing Country Requirements

 General Administration of Quality Supervision, Inspection and Quarantine of the People's Republic of China